Eficnbo/Monitor-App/README.md

 CREATE UNIQUE INDEX ON users((lower(email)));

-Then change the database configurations to match yours:
+Then change the database configurations to match yours, create a .env file(touch .env on linux) under the root folder:

-	./config/config.js => config.database...
+Then modify the .env file:

+./env

+  hostname= YOURHOSTNAME
+  database= YOURDATABASE
+  user= USER
+  password= PASSWORD
+  port= 5432

+NOTE THE .ENV FILE FORMAT IS DIFFERENT FROM JAVASCRIPT OBJECTS, NO STRING CHARACTERS " AND = INSTEAD OF :

 Go to the root and: